Syncroness-Inc/embedded-rust-start/README.md

 # Configuration Files
 A brief description of configuration files for the environment and what fields that may need to change from project to project.

-- [.cargo/config.toml](https://doc.rust-lang.org/cargo/reference/config.html) - Specifies what happens when you run `cargo build` and `cargo run`.
+- [.cargo/config.toml](https://doc.rust-lang.org/cargo/reference/config.html) - Specifies default arguments to cargo when you run `cargo build` and `cargo run`.

     `target` will likey change between projects depending on the hardware.
+See https://forge.rust-lang.org/release/platform-support.html for a list of supported platforms.

 - [devcontainer.json](https://aka.ms/vscode-remote/devcontainer.json) - Specifies how the docker container should be run and VSCode extentions to be installed.

     `extentions` may change between projects.

     `postStartCommand` specifies the interface and target for the debugger.
-The interface and target much change between projects.
+The interface and target must change between projects.
 See https://github.com/ntfreak/openocd/blob/master/README for valid interface and target options.

 - [.vscode/launch.json](https://go.microsoft.com/fwlink/?linkid=830387) - Stores configurations for running the debuggers.